Bvngee/bvngee.com/src/content/blog/using-python-virtualenvs-in-nixos.md

 On most linux/unix systems this is all well and good as the libraries are present in /usr/local/lib/ and the dynamic library loader (/lib/ld-linux-x86-64.so.2) which python is linked against knows how to find them there.
-However on NixOS, those libraries don't exist there, but rather in the Nix store (/nix/store/...)!
-And since we don't control the compilation process of python libraries from pypi, we aren't able to `patchelf` them automatically to use those paths instead.
+However, on NixOS, those libraries don't exist there, but rather in the Nix store (/nix/store/...)!
+And since we don't control the compilation process of python libraries from pypi, we aren't able to `patchelf` them automatically to reference the nix store library paths instead.

 Of course since python is so popular there is a dedicated [wiki.nixos.org](https://wiki.nixos.org/wiki/Python#Running_compiled_libraries)